 What is a Talent Agent?

-A talent agent is someone who represents professional actors, writers, performers, musicians, artists and athletes.
-Talent agents work on behalf of their clients to promote and represent their interests, and will typically handle the majority of all interactions between their client and the employer.
+Talent agents and their agencies represent professional actors, writers, performers, musicians, and athletes, working as marketers and brokers in the entertainment industry.
+They work on behalf of their clients to promote and represent their interests, and will typically handle the majority of all interactions between their client and the employer.

 What does a Talent Agent do?